Multiple devices push notification

 • Confirm notification_state events: Verify events are being created in your project.
 Check that event creation isn't blocked by project settings or schema validation.

-• Review device activity: Devices must have been active within the last 90 days.
+• Review device activity: Devices must have been active within the validity period (default: 90 days, maximum: 120 days), as defined in your Push notification validity setup.
 Users who haven't opened your app recently need to reopen it to generate new tokens.

 Device count discrepancies

-If you see fewer devices receiving notifications than expected, check that customers have granted push notification permissions on all their devices and have opened the app within the 90-day window.
+If you see fewer devices receiving notifications than expected, check that customers have granted push notification permissions on all their devices and have opened the app within the configured validity period (default: 90 days, maximum: 120 days).